Emergence of robust memory manifolds: Introduction

-Closely related to the problem of constructing memories is the problem of generating long timescales in the dynamics of neural networks (\cite{chen2020searching}; \cite{bialek2012biophysics} pp. 329-250).
-This is motivated by the observation that the behaviours/outputs generated by these neural networks often display a wide spectrum of timescales much longer than the relevant timescales for individual neurons.
-In this case too, models for generating long timescales require fine-tuning of parameters.
+Closely related to the problem of constructing memories is the problem of generating long timescales in neural networks (\cite{bialek2012biophysics} pp. 329-350).
+This is motivated by the presence of a spectrum of timescales in the behaviours generated by these neural networks -- a memory function might require a single long timescale, however, other behaviours might contain a wide spectrum of timescales.
+In these cases too, models for generating long timescales require some form of fine-tuning \cite{chen2020searching}.

 The difficulty of constructing memory manifolds goes beyond neural networks and applies to dynamical models of biological systems more generally.
 For a dynamical system to function as a continuous memory, it needs to be poised between instability and stability -- i.e. be marginally stable.
-This is typically achieved at bifurcation points, thus requiring parameters to be fine-tuned.
-Marginal stability without parameter fine-tuning necessarily requires the system to self-organise to a critical point, i.e. exhibit self-organised criticality -- a highly non-trivial phenomenon.
-Apart from specific examples, more general principles to achieve this are lacking.
+This is typically achieved at bifurcation points, thus requiring parameters to be fine-tuned, or by requiring special symmetries in the connectivity matrix, which is another form of fine-tuning.
+Perturbations away from the fine-tuned operating point will destroy/destabilise the manifold.
+Marginal stability without parameter fine-tuning necessarily requires the system to self-organise to a critical point, i.e. exhibit self-organised criticality -- a highly non-trivial phenomenon \cite{jensen1998self}.
+Apart from specific examples of this phenomenon, more general principles to achieve this are lacking.

-We present a principle that we refer to as {\it frozen stabilisation}, which allows a family of neural networks to self-organise to a state exhibiting memory manifolds and long timescales.
-The principle works by momentarily freezing/slowing the dynamics of a subpopulation of neurons, thereby creating a static background input which serves to stabilise the remaining population.
-These memory manifolds can function as general purpose integrators, and the emergence of the memory manifolds is robust to parameter choices and permits a wide range of connectivity matrices, including ones without any symmetries/structure.
+We present a principle that we refer to as {\it frozen stabilisation}, which allows a family of neural networks to self-organise to a state exhibiting memory manifolds and a wide range of relaxational timescales.
+The principle works by spontaneously freezing/slowing the dynamics of a (random) subpopulation of neurons, thereby creating a static background input which serves to stabilise the remaining population.
+This stabilisation brings the system to rest on a manifold of marginally stable fixed-points, on which the state can move smoothly.
+These memory manifolds can function as general purpose neural integrators \cite{goldman2010neural}, and the emergence of the memory manifold and timescales is robust to parameter choices and permits a wide range of connectivity matrices, including ones without any symmetries/structure.